-Stand astride the Prime Meridian Line at the centre of world time, and get the thrill of being in two hemispheres at once.
+Stand astride the Prime Meridian Line at the centre of world time.
 Once you’ve straddled the spot where East meets West, head inside the Royal Observatory to explore how great scientists first mapped the seas and the stars, and enjoy an unforgettable tour through the universe in London’s only planetarium.
 And the cherry on top?
 Breath-taking views across the whole of London right on the Observatory’s doorstep.

 For some retail therapy take a train to Greenwich and shop for unique artsy gifts and crafts at vibrant Greenwich Market.
 Potter around the eclectic mix of independent stalls, boutiques, shops and galleries packed into the charming arcade, and choose from a mouth-watering range of yummy international street food, six days a week.
 Greenwich market is open 7 days a week and Bank Holidays 10am-5.30pm so you will always be able to unearth unusual antique jewellery, vintage clothes, old books and more.

 Take a break from sightseeing and relax in the oldest of London’s Royal Parks, to enjoy incomparable views over the Thames to Canary Wharf and the city.
 Formerly a hunting ground for Henry VIII, the park is home to red and fallow deer and also provides an urban sanctuary for foxes and over 70 species of bird.
 There’s a boating lake and a playground to entertain the kids plus three cafes to choose from for the adults.